JunhuiLi1017/DIY-NIW-EB1A/NIW.md

 </p>

 ### Section IV: Dr. Ma is well-positioned to advance the proposed endeavor
-This section is also a very important section to show how you meet the criterion.
+This section is also very important section to show how you meet the criterion.
 In this section, you need to show your works: reviews, citations, papers, international impact, etc.

 #### Education, Skills, and Knowledge
 Again, show your educational background.
 <p align="center">
      <img src="docs/figure8.png" alt="output_example" width="80%" height="80%">
 </p>
-Also, we may show your reviews in this subsection as follows:
+Also, you may show your reviews in this subsection as follows:
 <p align="center">
      <img src="docs/figure9.png" alt="output_example" width="80%" height="80%">
 </p>